Title: Quicksilver

 Quicksilver Chapter 9: Righteous Purpose

 Kingfisher explains that the pendant keeps the madness of quicksilver at bay, the same quicksilver the Alchemists shaped into weapons.
 Quicksilver pools are passages between realms, and because Saeris activated one, she’s the key to reopening them.
-That’s why he saved her.
+That’s why Kingfisher saved her.

 When Renfis arrives hours later, Kingfisher cleans the forge instantly with magic.
 Saeris is furious, but Kingfisher shows no remorse, claiming he only wanted to see how she handled hard work.